 You can be represented by a legal representative, a representative from your professional organisation, provided they’re not:

 - a member, employee or partner of Social Work England and

 - going to be called as a witness in the hearing.

-If the appeal panel agrees, you can also choose to be represented by a family member or another suitable person (Rule 16, removal from the register and registration appeals rules).
+If the adjudicators agree, you can also choose to be represented by a family member or another suitable person (rule 16, removal from the register and registration appeals rules).